 RESIDENTIAL DESIGN CODES

 Requirements Assessment/Comments

-1. Table 1 of the R-Codes stipulates a 6m rear setback for lots zoned R12.5
+1. Table 1 of the R-Codes stipulates a 6m rear setback for lots zoned R12.5 The proposed development is contained wholly within the building footprint of the existing garage, setback 2m from the rear boundary.
+While this building is not proposing to change the setback, it will increase the bulk and height of the garage and therefore its potential to dominate and overshadow the rear setback area and laneway.

-laneway.